RubenVerster/website-screenshotter-puppeteer/README.md

 The 'https:/'/ is already prefixed in the script when searching for a webite, so only the domain name is required in the screenshot command

 A screenshot of the website will be saved in the 'screenshots' directory

+PS
+I wrote this while drunk && high at 01:00 in the morning XP